History of Everton F.C.

-Everton Football Club have a long and complex history.
+Everton Football Club is a football team that plays in the English Premier League.
 The club's roots loosely lie with a Methodist New Connexion congregation who had a chapel on the corner of Breckfield Road North and St. Domingo Vale in Everton, Liverpool.
 Initially formed as St. Domingo FC, named after the chapel, the football team was renamed Everton in 1879 after the district of Everton.
-Since then Everton have had a successful history winning the Cup Winners' Cup, the league title nine times and the FA Cup five times.
-They were the first club to play over 100 seasons in the top flight of English football, and the 2024–25 season is their 122nd.
+Since then, Everton have won the Cup Winners' Cup, the league title 9 times and the FA Cup 5 times.
+They were the first club to play over 100 seasons in the top division of English footballs, achieving this in the 2002–03 season, and the 2026–27 season is their 124th.